Interactive Flight Map

 Two very special chicks with completely different personalities hatched within a ground nest at Knepp.

 Satellite tagged on July 7, 2023, both chicks fledged the same day.
-Despite questions about their behavior, the siblings migrated across the channel after exploring the south coast, affirming the project’s success in fostering natural instincts in rehabilitated storks.
+The siblings migrated across the channel after exploring the south coast, affirming the project’s success in fostering natural instincts in rehabilitated storks.

 GBC7, the female, displayed wariness toward humans, often playing dead upon observation.
+This is common behaviour for stork chick.
 In contrast, GBC6, the confident and vocal male, eagerly snatched up food.
 Close monitoring through a camera trap allowed the team to understand and appreciate the unique traits of each chick.

 We use cookies to analyse our web traffic only.
 We do not serve ads or send data to any third parties.
 By clicking "Accept", you consent to our use of cookies.